Tag Archives: Meeting Minutes

 Sue Bauer, Recording Secretary

 (Note: These are unapproved Minutes.
-Corrections will be found in the Minutes of the November 5, 2025 Selectboard meeting.)
+Corrections will be found in the Minutes of the December 31, 2025 Selectboard meeting.

 Staff Present: Sarah Downing, Manager of Administration, and Sue Bauer, Recording Secretary